Fredcook12/Genomic-Data-Science-Tools/README.md

 # DNA Tools for Sequence Analysis

 This script provides a set of tools for DNA sequence analysis.
-It is designed to work with DNA sequences in FASTA format and offers functionality to analyse sequence lengths, identify open reading frames (ORFs), and detect repeated sequences.
+It is designed to work with DNA sequences in FASTA format and offers functionality to count records, analyse sequence lengths, identify open reading frames (ORFs), and detect repeated sequences.

 ## Features